It always surprises me when I enter a weight room and see people weightlifting without a pair of lifting straps.

 Yes, lifting straps are worth it, even if you’re not aiming to become an Olympic powerlifter.
-Using durable lifting straps on a regular basis may help protect and strengthen your wrist joint .
+Using durable lifting straps regularly may help protect and strengthen your wrist joint .

 How Tight Should Lifting Straps Be?

-Lifting straps should be tight enough to support your wrist but not so tight that it cuts off circulation.
+Lifting straps should be tight enough to support your wrist but not so much that it cuts off circulation.
 This should leave plenty of room for personal preference without risking injuries.

-What Is the Difference Between Wrist Wraps and Wrist Straps?
+What Is the Difference Between Wrist Wraps and Lifting Wrist Straps?

-The main difference between wrist wraps and wrist straps is that latter aims to provide extra grip while lifting.
-Wraps tend to help with reducing flex in the joint to keep it in a more neutral position.
+The main difference between wrist wraps and lifting wrist straps is that the latter aims to provide extra grip while lifting.
+Wraps help reduce flex in the joint to keep it in a more neutral position.

 Are Cotton Lifting Straps Good?

-Yes, cotton straps are good for providing additional grip, especially for beginners.
+Yes, cotton lifting straps are good for providing additional grip, especially for beginners.
 It can also feel more comfortable to use than other materials.
-However, the material is naturally stretchy and this can significantly reduce grip strength over time.
+However, the material is naturally stretchy, significantly reducing grip strength over time.

 The Best Lifting Straps We Would Recommend Is...

-We let our clients vote on this, and the overwhelming majority favored the Grip Power Cobra as the best lifting straps.
+We let our clients vote on this, and the overwhelming majority favored the Grip Power Cobra as the best lifting straps overall.

 They seem to be the easiest to get set up with, and the materials and features tend to give you a much better grip.